Past Awardee Spotlight

 Gaynair won an External Mentor Grant through ADVANCE at WSU in academic year 2022-2023.
 During that year, Gaynair reports that she received ongoing mentorship from Dr. Saje Mathieu, Professor of History at the University of Minnesota.
 Mathieu’s areas of specialization in African American and African Canadian histories, labor history, social history, and transborder studies promise to support Gaynair’s research and scholarly activities.
 During the grant period, Gaynair’s mentor visited Pullman to observe Gaynair’s classes and provide advice and feedback on her manuscript.
 “Her painstaking review of my scholarship and teaching,” Gaynair explained, provided a solid “foundation to improve my role as an educator and researcher.”
 Ultimately, the External Mentor Grant will help her complete her book manuscript and move her one crucial step closer to promotion.

-Faculty Spotlight Fall, 2023
+Past Awardee Spotlight Fall, 2023

 Dr. Carolyn Ross